Chemical Reactions and Equations

 Answer: The colour of copper sulphate solution is blue.
-When an iron nail is dipped in the solution of copper sulphate, it forms ferrous sulphate solution and copper metal by the displacement of copper from the solution.
+When an iron nail is dipped in the solution of copper sulphate, it displaces copper from copper sulphate to form ferrous sulphate.
 The colour of ferrous sulphate is green.
-That’s why the solution becomes green.
+That's why blue colour disappears and the solution becomes green.

 Answer: When lead nitrate reacts with potassium iodide, potassium nitrate and lead iodide is formed.
-In this reaction the both the reactants exchanges their irons after reaction.
+In this reaction the both the reactants exchange their ions after reaction.
 This type of reaction is known as double displacement reaction.

 Pb(NO3 )2 (aq) + KI (aq) ⇨ KNO3 + PbI2

 Question 6: Identify the substances that are oxidised and the substances that are reduced in the following reactions.